mrtinber/react-modal-tinber/README.md

 ## Usage

-Here is a basic example of how to use the component
+Here is a basic example of how to use the component:

 ```tsx
 import React, { useState } from 'react';